 Week 3: Turn on the leaderboard for your team.
 Make it opt-in or read-only at first.
 Watch how people respond.

-Week 4: Have a retrospective.
+Week 4: Run a retrospective.
 Did activity change?
 Did conversations change?
 Did anyone surface who was previously invisible?

 We built a detailed 30-day playbook if you want the step-by-step guide.